EverFJ/EverFJ/README.md

 ### Hi there 👋

 My name is François Janson, and I'm a FULLSTACK JS WEB DEVELOPER.
-I'm also interested in Linux, bash scripting, server administration, and open source software in general.
+I'm also interested in GNU/Linux, bash scripting, server administration, and open source software in general.

 ### ⚡ Technologies
 - Back :